Facebook Pixel Resources | Western Kentucky University

 Our department hosts and has access to a wide range of resources for students and other members of our community.
 Please read more below and feel free to contact us with questions!

-The department has ethnographic field equipment available for graduate and undergraduate students to borrow for course projects and independent research, including Digital SLR cameras, digital audio and Marantz field recorders.
+The department has ethnographic field equipment available for use by students, faculty, and staff for course projects and independent research.
+This includes Digital SLR cameras, digital audio field recorders, Marantz field recorders, external microphones, and transcription software/pedals.
+Field equipment is available for check-out in the department office.

 The Folklife Archives contain WKU student and faculty research projects on traditional and modern folk traditions.
 The Archives include a large number of sound recordings of interviews and musical performances.
 They are also home to the Lynwood Montell Collection, featuring hundreds of interviews with people in south central and southeastern Kentucky; and to the Sarah Gertrude Knott Collection, documenting forty years of the annual festival of the National Folk Festival Association (later known as the National Council for Traditional Arts).